eat-sleep-code/tiny-tv/README.md

 ## Audio Settings

-If you are using a USB audio device you may need to edit the `/usr/share/alsa/alsa.conf` file for audio output to work.
+If you are using a USB audio device you may need to edit the `/usr/share/alsa/alsa.conf` file for audio output to function properly.

 Set the following values: